MicrosoftDocs/cpp-docs/docs/sanitizers/asan.md

 These decisions were made to reduce the test matrix required to ship this first version.

-We did NOT ship features that could lead to false positives in this first release.
-That discipline enforced an effective testing integrity necessary when considering inter-op with decades of exiting code.
-The following functionalities will be shipped later:
+We did NOT ship features that could lead to false positives in Visual Studio 2019 16.9.
+That discipline enforced an effective testing integrity necessary when considering interop with decades of exiting code.
+The following functionalities may be considered to implementation later:

 - [Initialization Order Fiasco](https://github.com/google/sanitizers/wiki/AddressSanitizerInitializationOrderFiasco)
 - [Intra Object Overflow](https://github.com/google/sanitizers/wiki/AddressSanitizerIntraObjectOverflow)